fiveagency/ios-swift-guide/Code Style - SwiftUI/README.md

 ```

 ### Class prefixes
 Do not add a prefix to a class.
-The only exception is if you are extending an existing class from an Apple library, most commonly from UIKit.
+The only exception is if you are extending an existing class from an Apple library.
 Nevertheless, you should think and find a good name without using the prefix.

 **Use:**
 ```swift